-Selosse makes single-vineyard wines from 6 villages to better illustrate his ideas about terroir.
-The 6 wines are made in a mini-Solera style to minimize the effects of vintage.
+Selosse makes single-vineyard wines from six villages to better illustrate his ideas about terroir.
+The six wines are made in a mini-Solera style to minimize the effects of vintage.

-Le Mesnil "Les Carelles" (debut 2003 base) Cramant "Chemin de Châlons" (debut 2005 base) Avize "Les Chantereines" (debut 2005 base) Aÿ "La Côte Faron" (ex-"Contraste": debut 2003 base) Mauueil-sur-Aÿ "Sous le Mont" (debut 2005 base) Ambonnay "Le Bout du Clos" (debut 2004 base)
+Le Mesnil "Les Carelles" (all Chardonnay, debut 2003 base).

+Cramant "Chemin de Châlons" (all Chardonnay, debut 2005 base).

+Avize "Les Chantereines" (all Chardonnay, debut 2005 base).

+Aÿ "La Côte Faron" (formerly known as "Contraste"; all Pinot Noir, debut 2003 base).

+Mareuil-sur-Aÿ "Sous le Mont" (all Pinot Noir, debut 2005 base)

+Ambonnay "Le Bout du Clos" (all Pinot Noir, debut 2004 base)

-Note: Like Burgundy, the Selosse wines benefit from extended cellaring and/or aeration before serving, and they should not be served too cold.
+Note: Like great White Burgundy, the Selosse wines benefit from extended cellaring and/or aeration before serving, and they should not be served too cold.